gianlucamazza/semanticbrowser/docs/developer-guide/architecture.md

 1. **Content Ingestion**: HTML content is received via API or file input
 2. **Parsing**: HTML is parsed to extract structured data and text content
 3. **Entity Recognition**: Text is analyzed for named entities and semantic relationships
+4. **LLM Analysis**: Content is analyzed using LLMs for deeper understanding (including vision models for images)
-4. **Knowledge Graph**: Extracted information is stored as RDF triples
+5. **Knowledge Graph**: Extracted information is stored as RDF triples
-5. **Query Processing**: SPARQL queries retrieve and manipulate stored knowledge
+6. **Query Processing**: SPARQL queries retrieve and manipulate stored knowledge
-6. **External Integration**: Browser automation provides additional context when needed
+7. **Browser Automation**: Dynamic content is extracted using headless browser with multi-tab support
+8. **External Integration**: Additional tools and workflows provide extended capabilities

 ## Design Decisions